Surviving a heart attack at age 47—one mom's story

 After speaking more with Dr. Phillips, Twila began to realize that the stress in her life, both personally and professionally, may have been a contributing factor.

 "I've always been one to keep things in," she said.
 'Over time everyday stresses started to build up."

 Under the care of Dr. Phillips, Twila went to Carilion's cardiac rehabilitation program for outpatient treatment.

-“I was surprised to hear that I would be out of work for at least a month,” she said.
-“But I had to keep reminding myself that I had a wound that needed to heal, even though I couldn’t see it.
-In fact, the first week I was home, I went to one of my daughter’s cheerleading competitions.
+"I was surprised to hear that I would be out of work for at least a month,' she said.
+'But I had to keep reminding myself that I had a wound that needed to heal, even though I couldn't see it.
+In fact, the first week I was home, I went to one of my daughter's cheerleading competitions.
 I thought it would be no big deal since I would just be sitting and watching, but the next day I was wiped out.
-That was when it became real and I knew I had to let my body recovery and heal.”
+That was when it became real and I knew I had to let my body recover and heal."